richstokes/Forza-data-tools/README.md

 # Forza data tools
-Building some tools for playing with the data out feature from the Forza Motorsport / Forza Horizon games.
+Building some tools for playing with the UDP data out feature from the Forza Motorsport 7 / Forza Horizon 4 games.
+Built with [golang 1.12](https://golang.org/dl/).

 ## Features
+- Realtime telemetry output to terminal
 - Telemetry data logging to csv file
+- Serve Forza Telemetry data as JSON API
+- Display race statistics from race/drive (when logging to CSV)

-(Feel free to open an issue if you have any suggestions/requests) &nbsp;
+(Feel free to open an issue if you have any suggestions/feature requests) &nbsp;

-## Usage
+## Setup
 From your game HUD options, enable the data out feature and set it to use the IP address of your computer.
 Port 9999.
 Forza Motorsport 7 select the "car dash" format.

+&nbsp;

+## Build
+Compile the application with: `go build -o fdt *.go`

+&nbsp;

+## Run
 ### Command Options
-Specify a CSV file to log to: `-c log.csv`
+Specify a CSV file to log to: `-c log.csv` (File will be overwritten if it exists)
 Enable support for Forza Horizon: `-z`
+Enable JSON server `-j` (Will expose a server on http://localhost:8080/forza)
+Disable realtime terminal output `-d`

-#### Example (Forza Horizon)
+##### Example (Forza Horizon)
-`go run main.go -z -c log.csv`
+`fdt -z -j -c log.csv`

-#### Example (Forza Motorsport)
+##### Example (Forza Motorsport)
-`go run main.go -c log.csv`
+`fdt -c -j log.csv`

+### JSON Data
+If the `-j` flag is provided, JSON data Will be available at: http://localhost:8080/forza -- currently a bit of a hack, but it works!
+Could be used to make a web dashboard interface or something similar.
+JSON Format is an array of objects containing the various data types.

+&nbsp;

+There is an example JavaScript dashboard in the `/dash` directory.

 &nbsp;

 ## Further reading
 - Forza data out format: https://forums.forzamotorsport.net/turn10_postsm926839_Forza-Motorsport-7--Data-Out--feature-details.aspx#post_926839